z-izz/yadyn/README.md

 A dynamic wallpaper manager, written in Ruby.

-<h6>disclaimer: only compatible with Gnome, XFCE, and feh-based wallpaper renderers</h6>

 ## How to install & use
 1. Download the .deb from the releases tab.
 2. Install the .deb with <code>sudo dpkg -i ~/Downloads/yadyn.deb</code>.